polterguy/sephia-five/README.md

 Sephia Five is licensed under the terms of the GNU GPL version 3.
 See the attached LICENSE file for details.

 There also exists [commercial sub-licensing options](https://gaiasoul.com/license/) for those wanting to sub-license Sephia Five.

+You are also welcome to send me an email at thomas@gaiasoul.com - If you'd like to speak to me about commercial venues, or other issues.